johnnsantana/johnnsantana/README.md

 📫 How to reach me

 Email is best.
 Please, no spam.
-Please contact me only for open-source, freelance and job opportunities.
+Please contact me only for open-source, freelance and/or job opportunities.

 jhonatansantanati@gmail.com